 Network Segmentation.
 Networks, systems, services, and data are physically and logically segmented based on the Credit Union’s asset classification and risk assessment.

-Remove Access Software Controls.
+Remote Access Software Controls.
 Remote access software is disabled if not being used.
-If remote access software is used, controls to mitigate threats can include placing a firewall in front of systems that use remove access software, having remove users connect with a virtual private network (VPN) or other secure channel, and implementing strong passwords with MFA.
+If remote access software is used, controls to mitigate threats can include placing a firewall in front of systems that use remote access software, having remote users connect with a virtual private network (VPN) or other secure channel, and implementing strong passwords with MFA.

 Configure and Update Security Devices and Software.
 Network security devices and software are securely configured.
 Software and firmware are updated to address vulnerabilities.